"America" ~ Veterans Tribute

 I quickly realized the wing armatures were not adequate enough to accomodate the length of the wing feathers

-So, I welded in very thin metal rods for each of the Primary Wing Feathers and bent them slightly with the torch to emulate wind force.
+So, I welded in very thin metal rods for each of the Primary Wing Feathers and bent them slightly with the torch to

 I welded in a single thin metal rod running perpendicular to near where the end of the secondary feathers will be.